 If you sell pet animals:

-- you may not sell them to persons under 16
+- you may not sell animals to persons under 16

-- you may not display them in your shop window
+- you may not display animals in your shop window

 - you must provide written information to the buyer

 Importing pet dogs, cats and ferrets

 If you import pet dogs, cats or ferrets, you must use a European pet passport issued by any authorised veterinarian.
 Passports without proper identification are not considered to be valid EU pet passports and are not accepted.

 If you want to bring young dogs, cats and ferrets into the Netherlands, you must get them vaccinated against rabies.
 They must be at least 12 weeks old when vaccinated against rabies for pet travel.
 You must then wait another 21 days from the date of your pet’s primary rabies vaccination before you can enter the Netherlands.
-This is to make sure the vaccin is active.
+This is to make sure the vaccine is active.
+Dogs and cats should also be microchipped.
+If you import animals from outside the EU, the animals need a heath certificate.

 Separating young animals from their mother

-The Animal Keepers Decree (Besluit houders van dieren) stipulates minimum ages for separating dogs, cats, rabbits, birds and various types of non-human primates from their mother.
+The Animal Keepers Decree (Besluit houders van dieren) stipulates minimum ages (in Dutch) for separating dogs, cats, rabbits, birds and various types of non-human primates from their mother.

 Pet animals list

-You are no longer allowed to use wild mammals (scroll down for English and German) in circus acts as well as transport these animals for this purpose.
-However, there are several exceptions, such as animal acts in zoos or marine parks and transportation of such animals through the Netherlands by foreign entreprises, provided the animals do not perform in the Netherlands.
+You are no longer allowed to use wild mammals (scroll down for English and German) in circus acts nor transport these animals for this purpose.
+However, there are several exceptions, such as animal acts in zoos or marine parks and transportation of such animals through the Netherlands by foreign enterprises, provided the animals do not perform in the Netherlands.

 Dispensations and exemptions

 You may request dispensation for certain bans or regulations under the Animal Act through RVO.
 This dispensation or exemption will only be granted in very exceptional cases.
 Your activities may not harm the health or welfare of the animals.

 Online application procedure via Message Box